Saint Raphael Lake: Farming industry

 Farming has always been present in the area, due to the high fertility of the soil.
 Farmers have not done much changes to the area, but surely contributed in enriching the soil and maintaining it in place through the use of the Ħitan tas-Sejjieħ (rubble walls) and special trees also intended to prevent soil erosion.
 From what one can notice, the farming techniques used in the area are on the whole more primitive in respect of other agricultural area, and this may very positive, as contamination of the soil is being avoided.

 Quarrying industry

 Certainly, the quarrying industry is the most active in the area, with workers depending on it on a daily basis.
-Apart from this, it's also the one which has most interfered with the natural landscape of the area, as it was responsible for the demolition of stretches of garigue and agricultural land.
-Therefore, the quarry contributed heavily in increasing the levels of soil erosion and dispersal in the area, whilst also ruining the natural landscape and environment.
+It is also the one which has most interfered with the natural landscape of the area, as it was responsible for the demolition of stretches of garrigue and agricultural land.
+Therefore, the quarry contributed heavily to increasing the levels of soil erosion and dispersal in the area, whilst also ruining the natural landscape and environment.